Born in 1967, Stuttgart.

 I wanted to create an experimental and sensual space, an extreme and pure space where this architecture’s serial aspects could simultaneously unfold the cruelty of endless repetition and the aesthetics of the minimal.
 The oscillation between restricted monotony and the fascinating beauty of a structural and serial pattern made the work into a tightrope walk for the visitor who often found himself or herself between two extreme effects.

 The tremendously immersive space installations called virtual interiors can be experienced in different ways: as a real space installation or an illuminated picture, as a play with the intersection of real space experience and virtual space impression and the construction of spatial representation.
-This visual and spatial experience is a tight trope walk between fascination and irritation, between insecurity and marvel, between attraction and rejection.
+This visual and spatial experience is a tightrope walk between fascination and irritation, between insecurity and marvel, between attraction and rejection.

 Monograph: Annett Zinsmeister.
 Searching for Identity (2012).
 Published by Jovis Verlag, Berlin